arcadexyz/arcade-protocol/README.md

 The Arcade Protocol has a number of fees that can be assessed on different counterparties, at different stages of the loan lifecycle (see [FeeLookups.sol](https://github.com/arcadexyz/arcade-protocol/blob/main/contracts/libraries/FeeLookups.sol) for an enumeration of these fees.)

-It is important to be aware of the interaction between two analagous fees: the `BORROWER_ORIGATION_FEE` and `LENDER_ORIGINATION_FEE`, respectively with the `BORROWER_ROLLOVER_FEE` and `LENDER_ROLLOVER_FEE`.
+It is important to be aware of the interaction between two analagous fees: the `BORROWER_ORIGINATION_FEE` and `LENDER_ORIGINATION_FEE`, respectively with the `BORROWER_ROLLOVER_FEE` and `LENDER_ROLLOVER_FEE`.
 If fees were ever set such that rollover fees were _lower_ than origination fees, counterparties become incentivized to circumvent fees.

 To do so, counterparties can agree on "bogus" loan terms at a very small principal amount (up to the `minPrincipal` defined for the given payable currency), meaning that the origination fee is only assessed on the very small principal amount.
 After origination, the counterparties can immediately rollover to their "real" agreed-upon terms, only paying the lower rollover fee on the full principal.
 Note that this involves risks for the borrower: the lender can choose, instead of rolling over, to force default, eventually obtaining the NFT for the cost of the `minPrincipal`.